 2. Pick your battles

 Not all family conflicts are worth your energy and time.
 As parents, decide which battles are worth fighting and which can be let go.
 If your child wants to wear funky clothes or paint their fingernails, think twice before you object.
-While such actions can be shocking to you, they’re harmless and temporary.
+While such actions can be shocking to you, they’re harmless and temporary acts of disobedience.
 Instead, concentrate on battles that truly need your attention to protect your child’s well-being.
 For instance, you can encourage them to avoid bad company or tell them the ill effects of getting a tattoo.

 3. Put yourself in their shoes

 Every story has two sides.
 Similarly, every conflict has your story and your child’s.
 If you promised to take your child to the park but changed your mind due to the rain, instead of saying no, see things from their perspective and explain the reason.
-This way, they will not rebel because you broke your promise, and you’ll be able to salvage the situation.
+This way, they will not rebel or protest because you broke your promise, and you’ll be able to salvage the situation.

 4. Warn them of potential dangers